ewerd/ECE_411_Team2_EpicDiceRoller/Product Design Specification/Product_Design_Specification.md

 - Must be powered from a battery

-- Should be able to be powered from the In-Circuit Serial Programmer (ICSP) or battery

 - Should provide user with three different ways to roll dice, e.g., button, shaking motion

 - May provide user with the individual result of each dice after a roll